perry-mitchell/perrymitchell.net/src/posts/2013-07-01-load-balanced-website-php-fpm-nginx-mysql-varnish-part-1/index.md

 layout: post
 title: A load balanced website using PHP FPM, Nginx, MySQL and Varnish (Part 1)
-excerpt: A recent project I was working on involved designing a web system that was load balanced and reliabl...
+excerpt: A recent project I was working on involved designing a web system that was load balanced and reliable.
+The quote involved using Wordpress as the websi...
+slug: load-balanced-website-php-fpm-nginx-mysql-varnish-part-1
+permalink: article/load-balanced-website-php-fpm-nginx-mysql-varnish-part-1/index.html
 date: 2013-07-01
 updatedDate: 2013-07-01
 tags: